stevencombs/retrocombs.github.io/_drafts/2022-03-31-master-mega65-keyboard.md

 ## Command Keys

 There are many command keys you must master to operate your MEGA65.
 Many of these will be familiar to modern users.
 Others will be new.
-Users with Commodore computer experience will feel right at home and enjoy the new keys and features the MEGA65 brings to the reto-computing experience.
+Users with Commodore computer experience will feel right at home and enjoy the new keys and features the MEGA65 brings to the retro-computing experience.
 We will start with the most basic of command keys, RETURN.

 ### Return

-In the words of Jim Butterfiled from his Commodore 64 user’s video, the RETURN tells the computer to do this thing.
+In the words of Jim Butterfield from his Commodore 64 user’s video, the RETURN tells the computer to do this thing.
 That can mean many things on the MEGA65 such as:

 1. Save a BASIC program line into the MEGA65’s memory.
-2. Activate an immiedate mode command.
+2. Activate an immediate mode command.
 3. Display errors for incorrect syntax.
 4. Input program data.
 5. Accept default data at the request of a program.